The home of the KnifeEdge Wing, the Formula One Slope Racer and other slope soaring designs manufactured by GEMS…

 “2014 North Coast Glider Games”

-Again the NCSA (North Coast Soaring Association) and Slope Slayer will be hosting an event this spring the “North Coast Glider Games”.
+Again the NCSA (North Coast Soaring Association) and Slope Slayer hosted the “North Coast Glider Games”.

-The “2014 North Coast Glider Games” will be held in the greater Cleveland area in northern Ohio on May 2nd and 3rd, the slopes and airfields we will use will be determined at a time closer to the event dates.
-The weather will dictate which games we will play, but we are planning for: Slope Pylon Races, Slope Combat, ALES, Wench, and Hand Launch.
-It will also be peak Steelhead fishing in our tributaries of Lake Erie, so we can start each day with some fly fishing.
-If we run into a stretch of rain we may have an indoor facility to fly electrics/electric pylon, or we can make lead fly at a full service firing range.
+The “2014 North Coast Glider Games” were held in the greater Cleveland area in northern Ohio on May 2nd and 3rd, the slopes and airfields we used were determined by the winds.
+The weather dictated the games we played.
+We had planned for: Slope Pylon Races, Slope Combat, ALES, Wench, and Hand Launch.
+We ran into a stretch of rain but we had an indoor facility to fly electrics/electric pylon.

 Some photos from the 2013 North Coast Glider Games have been added under the tab “2013 NCGG”.
 View the highlights in the video below, and check out the page for more coverage from the event.

 2013 NCGG in Review The inaugural North Coast Glider Games event is in the books.
 We were blessed with great winds on Thursday, Friday, Saturday and Sunday.
 The varying wind directions and temperatures kept things interesting and allowed us to fly at three of our favorite soaring sites.
 The weather system that moved through gave us the feel of four different seasons in four days, but the wind never let us down.